Skip to Content

 Customizations in Vivaldi

-Overall, Vivaldi is better than Brave in terms of customization.
+Overall, Vivaldi is better in terms of customization.
 In Brave, you can download themes from the web store, personalize side panels and panels, and font style and size.

 Furthermore, it allows the customization of the background image and widgets on the new tab page.